sandstone-mc/sandstone-documentation/docs/features/objectives.md

 ### Comparison

-Scores are easy to compare against another value, and integrate perfectly with Sandstone's [flow statements](/features/flow.md).
+Scores are easy to compare against another value, and integrate perfectly with Sandstone's [flow statements](/docs/features/flow/if).

-There is 5 comparison methods, that all accepts both a number and another player's score: `lowerOrEqualThan`, `lowerThan`, `equalTo`, `greaterOrEqualThan`, and `greaterThan`.
+There are 5 comparison methods, that all accepts both a number or another player's score: `lessOrEqualThan`, `lessThan`, `equalTo`, `greaterOrEqualThan`, and `greaterThan`.

 You can use them in any flow statement:
 ```ts